Strawberry Cream Cake is made with 3 layers of angel food cake filled with strawberry whipped cream. It is sweet, light and delicious.

 - Combine the gelatin mixture with berries and barely cool (If it cools too much, the gelatin will set).

-- Add sugar and vanilla to whipped cream.
+- Add sugar and vanilla to whipping cream and whip.

-- Fold berries into cream.
+- Fold berry mixture into cream.
 Do not worry if fruit seems too juicy, it will soon set up.

 - Cover the cake layers generously with cream mixture.